top of page

 TONGUE THRUST SWALLOW

 The tongue is another organ that is more critical to breathing than many people realize.
-This small organ manipulates food placement as one chews solids, implements the swallowing of solids and liquids, and, through various movements, and facilitates articulation.
-In addition, through continuous pressure exerted by placement on the roof of the mouth, the tongue stimulates proper upper jaw growth, much like how a retainer can alter the position of teeth and oral structures, the tongue plays a major role in the development of the human airway and orofacial complex.
+This small organ manipulates food placement as one chews solids, implements the swallowing of solids and liquids, and, through various movements, and facilitates articulation for speech sound production.
+In addition, through continuous pressure exerted by placement on the roof of the mouth, the tongue stimulates proper upper jaw growth, much like how a retainer can alter the position of teeth and oral structures.
+The tongue plays a major role in the development of the human airway and facial growth and development.
 Proper tongue placement, which begins in infancy, is responsible for the formation of a wide, u-shaped upper jaw.
-The upper jaw, or mandible, is extremely prominent in facial development and the wider the mandible and palatal arch, the more patent the airway.
-It is through the formation of a voluminous airway than an individual develops an efficient ability to perform nasal breathing.
+The upper jaw, or mandible, is extremely prominent in facial development and the wider the mandible and palatal arch (roof of your mouth), the larger the airway space.
+It is through the formation of a voluminous airway that an individual develops an efficient ability to perform the ability to breathe through the nose.
 Myofunctional Therapy can assist in the correction of swallowing and allow for normal functioning of the tongue to occur.

 TMD (TEMPOROMANDIBULAR JOINT DISORDER)

-TMD is a condition that affects the muscles and nerves of the temporomandibular joint.
+TMD is a condition that affects the muscles and nerves of the temporomandibular joint ( the jaw).
 This joint is located on each side of the jaw and it connects the jaw to the skull.
 TMD occurs when the muscles and nerves of the TMJ joint become injured or inflamed.

 TMJ disorder is extremely common (an estimated 12 percent of American’s suffer from the condition), and women are affected more than men.
 Determining the cause of TMJ can be challenging.
 There are several factors that can contribute to this disorder, including arthritis, genetics, habitual teeth grinding (bruxism), stress, diseases of the connective tissues, and injuries to the jaw.
 Whatever the cause, TMD can be painful and in extreme cases, it can limit the ability to effectively operate the jaw.
 Improper oral muscle function may additionally lead to TMJ dysfunction.
 Improper oral muscle function may additionally lead to TMJ dysfunction, headaches, popping, clicking and locking of this joint, posture problems and other health challenges.
 By re-training Orofacial muscles through Myofunctional Therapy, patients can experience a reduction in pain, tension and instability.